Engage. Empower. Enrich. A Campaign for the Portage Community Senior Center

 Over the last year, a group of dedicated community leaders has been working to raise $5.5 million in charitable gifts as part of this unique public/private partnership with the City of Portage.
 The City of Portage has committed to a dollar for dollar match of donations, up to $5.5 million.
 Engage.
 Empower.
 Enrich. has raised nearly $4.2 million.
 More than 300 community donors, local businesses, and area foundations have supported the campaign to date.

-The construction of the new Portage Community Senior Center will begin in 2020.
 The City Council recently approved contracts with AVB, Inc. for Construction Management services and with Byce & Associates, Inc. for Architecture & Engineering services.
+The official ground breaking for the building was held on September 24.
+Construction will begin in earnest in November 2020.

-Donations can be made using the donate button to the right or by downloading and completing the pledge card to the right.
+Donations can still be made using the donate button to the right or by downloading and completing the pledge card to the right.
 A pledge card can also be obtained at the Portage Senior Center (320 Library Lane).
+A gift of $500 or more entitles the donor to a plaque on the donor wall!